Latest COVID-19 impacts—Qld national parks, state forests and recreation areas. Check the latest information and updates.

 - You need to be constantly alert and familiar with sand driving techniques—4WDs handle differently in sand.

 - Ensure your vehicle is mechanically sound.

-- Carry essential spares, extra fuel, water, tyre gauge, air pump, snatch strap, tow rope and a first-aid kit.
+- Carry essential spares, extra fuel, water, tyre gauge, air pump, track pads and a first-aid kit.

 - Know how your vehicle handles in sand-driving conditions and use correct driving techniques.

 Load your vehicle correctly

 - Load your vehicle evenly with heavy items stored low.